dolthub/dolt-workbench/web/README.desktop-app.md

 ### Prerequisites for Windows

-Ask Tim to invite you to our DoltHub organization for Microsoft Developer.
+Ask Tim to invite you to our DoltHub organization in the [Microsoft Partner Center](https://partner.microsoft.com/en-us/dashboard/apps-and-games/overview).
+The Dolt Workbench is published in the Microsoft Store [here](https://apps.microsoft.com/detail/9nq8lqph9vvh?hl=en-us&gl=US).

 ### Build the packages